 The Weather – constant blue skies!

 One of the things that I worried about was that it would be too hot, but it turns out that “it’s a dry heat” couldn’t be more true.
 I actually thought that the summer heat of Scottsdale (even on 112 degree day) was more bearable than the humid heat of NYC (even on a day that it’s only 80 but 50% humidity).
 Still, it’s hard to convince people of this apparently.
 Until you’ve been.
 And this is why Scottsdale’s low season is actually occurring right now…which makes it the best time to visit if you want to score a deal.
 There are many to be had.
 The Summer in Scottsdale site is a great place to start with your planning.
 Rooms start at just $89/night.

-If you would like to visit Scottsdale but you are based in Europe, don’t worry, getting the Visum usa-ESTA is not complicated and can be processed online very easily.
+If you would like to visit Scottsdale but you are based in Europe, don’t worry, applying for ESTA travel authorization is not complicated and can be processed online very easily.